starkfell/starkfell.github.io/_posts/2018-08-27-deploying-kubernetes-with-azure-ad-integration.md

 ssh-keygen -t rsa -b 2048 -C "azure-k8s-dev-access-key" -f ~/.ssh/azure-k8s-dev-access-key -N ''
 ```

-## Create a Service Principal in the Azure Subscription
+## Create a Service Principal in the Azure Subscription for Kubernetes

 Run the commands below using the Azure CLI.